kylereicks/picturefill.js.wp/readme.txt

 = Where are the plugin options? =

 There aren't any.
-Breakpoints, retina, and responsive images are created based on the image sizes in your media settings.
+Breakpoints, as well as retina and responsive images are created based on the image sizes in your media settings.

 = Is this plugin on GitHub? =